nuitrcs/byod/meeting_format.md

 ## Group Discussion

 Were there common themes?
 Is someone encountering an issue that others are likely to have or deal with later?
-Does someone have an problem that others want to discuss?
+Does someone have a problem that others want to discuss?

 Focus on topics that are of relevance to the group.
-1:1 help, from the group leader or from peers, can be discussed outside of the group meeting.
+One-on-one help, from the group leader or from peers, can be discussed outside of the group meeting.